 Note: This itinerary is subject to changes.
 A final, more detailed version will be shared with you closer to the programme dates.

 Accommodation will be provided at the hotels on a twin-sharing basis.
 During the journey, a mix of Indian, Continental, and Konkani vegetarian meals will be served.
-Comfortable travel to-and-from airport, entrance fee at all places, and mineral water are also part of the services offered.
+Comfortable travel to-and-from airport and entrance fee at all places are also part of the services offered.

 Note: Personal expenses and other expenditures not mentioned here to be borne by participants.